Alexander de Balscot

+Family

 He was born at Balscote in Oxfordshire; Nicholas de Balscote, Chief Baron of the Irish Exchequer 1313-1319, was probably his cousin, though of an earlier generation.
-John Balscot, Deputy to the Lord Treasurer of Ireland in 1354, may also have been a relative.
+John Balscot, Deputy to the Lord Treasurer of Ireland in 1354, and Ralph Balscote, a clerk in the royal service, may also have been relatives.

+Bishop

 Alexander is first heard of in Ireland in 1358; he became vicar of Dungarvan in 1359, Bishop of Ossory in 1371 and Bishop of Meath in 1386.
-He was criticised for spending large sums of money to influence his election to the See of Ossory but received a royal pardon to cover any possible wrongdoing.
+He was criticised for spending large sums of money to influence his election to the See of Ossory, and for visiting the Holy See without permission, but received a royal pardon to cover any possible wrongdoing.